-Rachel Bae is the intellectual property (IP) attaché to the European Union (EU), where she advocates for effective IP policies in EU institutions and member states, contributes to bilateral IP-related discussions, and assists U.S. stakeholders.
+Rachel Bae is the intellectual property (IP) attaché to Europe, where she advocates for effective IP policies in EU institutions and member states, contributes to bilateral IP-related discussions, and assists U.S. stakeholders.
 She also advances U.S. IP policy objectives in relevant international organizations based in Europe.

 Ms. Bae has almost 20 years of applied trade and IP policy experience.
 Prior to her current role, she served as the senior counselor in the Trade and Agriculture Directorate (TAD) of the Organization for Economic Cooperation and Development (OECD) in Paris, France.
 As a member of TAD’s senior management team, she oversaw and provided strategic direction to advance the Directorate’s work.
 In particular, she worked closely with the Office of the Secretary-General, as well as with other parts of the OECD, in the development and implementation of horizontal projects and on strategies to advance the implementation of OECD advice in member states and partner countries in the areas of trade and IP.